The Guide to Employment Permits for Foreign Workers in Indonesia

 After ITAS is obtained, foreigners can apply for a KITAS Card and Blue Foreigners Registration Book that records the foreigner’s immigration status.
 Both the KITAS card and Blue Foreigners Registration Book grant permit for a stay up to two years and can be extended for up to two years each time with a maximum stay of six years.

-As the processes and requirements for the Indonesian work visa evolve under the new regulation, it is advisable for applicants to seek professional advice before applying for the employment permits.
+As the processes and requirements for the Indonesian work visa continue to evolve and revised regulations are issued from time to time, it is advisable for applicants to seek professional advice before applying for the employment permits.
+Prospective applicants may also refer to the Indonesian Ministry of Law and Human Rights (MOLHR) Regulation Number 16 of 2018, which came into effect from July 27, 2018, for the latest updates.